top of page

 -Stonecrop Sedum is one of the most deer resistant and it adds color to your landscape.

 -Agapanthus blooms in the spring.
 You can find those with blue flowers or white.
+Some varieties get 5' tall, others only 3' tall.

 -Blackfoot Daisy is a Hill Country native that blooms most of the summer.